NidhiSinghh/Car_Rental_System/README.md

 ## Running the Application

-Compile and run the `MainModule` class to start the menu-driven application.
+Compile and run the `Program.cs` class to start the menu-driven application.

 ## Unit Testing